-SEO copywriting, much like all aspects of SEO consulting, can be a controversial topic.
+SEO copywriting, much like all aspects of SEO Consulting Services, can be a controversial topic.
 Some people say you shouldn’t specifically write for a certain keyword density (KWD) while others say your keywords’ density should always be exactly 5%.
 Some people say you can play around with the structure of your keywords a bit while others say you should only put your exact keywords and keyword phrases in content.
 So let me put this disclosure right at the beginning of the blog post: there are no hard and fast “rules” for putting keywords in content.
 These are simply my observations of what works best when I’m writing web content.

 Checking Keyword Density in Your Content